Carbatrol – Side Effects, Dosage and Cost

 At the beginning of treatment, side effects may include dizziness, nausea, unsteadiness, vomiting and drowsiness.
 Other side effects can be allergic reactions, blood pressure changes, bone marrow suppression, hives, rash, sensitivity to light and swelling.
 If any of these develop or change in intensity, your doctor should be contacted as soon as possible.
 Carbatrol shouldn’t be taken by those with a history of bone marrow or blood pressure problems.

-The usual dose for adults and children over 12 is 200 milligrams (1 tablet or 2 chewable or extended-release tablets) taken two times a day, or 1 teaspoon 4 times a day.
-Your physician may increase the dose at weekly intervals by adding 200–milligram doses twice a day for Carbatrol XR or 3 or 4 times per day for the other preparations.
-Dosage should not exceed 1,000 milligrams daily in children 12 to 15 and 1,200 milligrams per day for adults and children over 15.
-The usual daily maintenance dosage range is 800 to 1,200 milligrams.
+The usual dose for adults and children over 12 is 200 mg, (1 or 2 chewable tablets or extended-release tablets), taken two times a day, or 1 teaspoon 4 times a day.
+Your physician may increase the dose at weekly intervals by adding 200 mg doses twice a day for Carbatrol XR or 3 or 4 times per day for the other preparations.
+Dosage should not exceed 1,000 mg daily in children 12 to 15 and 1,200 mg per day for adults and children over 15.
+The usual daily maintenance dosage range is 800 to 1,200 mg.